-Rail strikes: Portsmouth fans help wheelchair user get taxi to match
+Rail strikes: Portsmouth FC wheelchair user thanks fans who got him to match

 - Published

-A wheelchair user said he was "speechless" after fellow Portsmouth FC supporters raised more than £500 to help him attend Saturday's match amid rail industrial action.
+A wheelchair user has expressed his thanks to fellow fans after they paid for him to get a taxi to Portsmouth FC's Saturday match after the rail strike stopped him getting a train.

-Ryan Stray, 26, usually travels by train to Portsmouth's Fratton Park from his home in Worthing, West Sussex.
+Ryan Stray, 26, usually travels by rail to Portsmouth's Fratton Park from his home in Worthing, West Sussex.

-He found a taxi was the only matchday alternative during the strike.
+But he found a taxi was the only matchday alternative.

-He set up a crowdfunder to help raise the cash to pay for it and within 24 hours had more than doubled his target.
+He set up a crowdfunder to help raise the funds and within 24 hours had more than doubled his target.

+"Thank you to everyone that kindly donated.
+From the bottom of my heart, me and my dad [were] so happy we got to see this match together," he said.

 The lifelong Pompey fan, who has cerebral palsy, realised he would have a problem getting to the club's home match against Bristol Rovers on Saturday when the dates for the rail strikes were announced.